And The Vehicle Of His Covenant

 “Now the serpent was more crafty than any of the wild animals the Lord God had made.
 He said to the woman, ‘Did God really say, You must not eat from any tree in the garden?’ ” Genesis 3:1

 The end result was Adam’s fall from grace and into sin.

 “…sin entered the world through one man…” Romans 5:12

 Sin metastasized and corrupted Adam’s descendants.

-Then God set apart Noah and his family.
-He saved them from His Judgment which took the form of a killer flood.
+Then God set apart Noah and his family and saved them from His Judgment, which took the form of a killer flood.
 Once the waters receded, God enunciated His covenant with Noah and his descendants.

 Thus began the salvation angle of God’s plan for all the families of the earth.
 However, to ensure such salvation, an everlasting cure for the bondage of sin was needed.

 It was shaped with a promise by God to Abraham and his wife Sarah that they would have a son.

 “Then God said, ‘Yes, but your wife Sarah will bear you a son, and you will call him Isaac.
 I will establish my covenant with him as an everlasting covenant for his descendants after him.’ ” Genesis 17:19